alexgibson/tap.js/README.md

 tap.js
 =======================================

-A custom 'tap' event JavaScript plugin for mobile and tablet web browsers.
+A custom 'tap' event JavaScript plugin for mobile and tablet web browsers, which eliminates the 300ms delay between a physical 'tap' and the firing of a 'click' event.
 Uses mouse events as a fallback for browsers that don't support touch.

 Installation
 ---------------------------------------